KatelynGreene/Katelyn_Greene_Website/content/outreach/_index.md

 ![Women in BME Student Panel](outreach_regan_2019_2.jpg)

 ### Girls Who Code
 I am a co-facilitator of the Girls Who Code club at the Malloy/Jordan East Winston Heritage Center.
-I have experience both developing and teaching project-based curricula to teach elementary and middle school aged girls the fundamentals of computer science and coding syntax.
-Below is a picture of one of our facilitators, [Madison](https://www.linkedin.com/in/l-madison-kirk-7556b0148/), teaching the girls about loops!
+I have experience both developing and teaching project-based curricula to teach elementary and middle schoolers the fundamentals of computer science and coding syntax.
+Below is a picture of one of our facilitators, [Madison](https://www.linkedin.com/in/l-madison-kirk-7556b0148/), teaching the students about loops!

 ![Girls who Code Meeting](outreach_GWC_2019.jpg)

 ### Perry Initiative
-The [Perry Initiative](https://perryinitiative.org) is an phenomenal program that travels around the country to run hands-on outreach programs for women students in high school, college, and medical school.
+The [Perry Initiative](https://perryinitiative.org) is an phenomenal program that travels around the country to run hands-on outreach programs for students in high school, college, and medical school.

 In 2018 and 2019, I assisted as an on-site volunteer at the Wake Forest School of Medicine location along with several other students and faculty in Biomedical Engineering and Orthopaedic Surgery.
 This one-day workshop to introduces young women in high school to fracture fixation techniques and power tools and encourages them to pursue careers in engineering and orthopaedic medicine.